Medical Doctor Service Trust Agreement

 Medical Service Trust Agreements are also popular for:Doctor Service Trust Agreement

-1. Other professionals such as engineers, dentist, lawyers and accountants that cannot otherwise share profit easily.
+1. Other professionals, such as engineers, dentists, lawyers and accountants, cannot otherwise share profit easily.

 Tax advantages of a medical service trust for the Medical Practitioner

-The medical service trust is a separate standalone business.
-Via the Doctor Service Trust Agreement, it provides services, for a profit, to the Medical Practitioner.
+The medical service trust is a separate, standalone business.
+The Doctor Service Trust Agreement provides services to the Medical Practitioner for a profit.
 The services are provided at ‘market rates’.
 This is required by the ATO TR 2006/2.
 The medical service trust then distributes the ‘profit’ it makes.
 This is from running the business.
-The profit goes to the non-working spouse, children and other taxpayers at a lower tax rate.
+The profit is distributed to the non-working spouse, children, and other taxpayers at a lower tax rate.

 Example of a Medical Practitioner using a Service Trust agreement

 The Medical Practitioner brings in revenue of $1.6m.
 The Service Trust provides services to the doctor.
 The Doctor Service Trust Agreement sets out the services.
-Services include cleaning the clinic, providing secretaries, nurses, maintaining doctor’s diary, computers, marketing, office lease and bookkeeping.
+Services include cleaning the clinic, providing secretaries and nurses, maintaining the doctor’s diary, computers, marketing, office lease and bookkeeping.
 The service entity owns the equipment and employs all non-medical staff.

 The Medical Practitioner Service Trust (via the Service Trust Agreement) charges the doctor $1.4m in fees.